awsdocs/amazon-redshift-developer-guide/doc_source/authorize-datashare-console.md

 1. Choose **In my account**\.

 1. In the **Datashares in my account** section, do one of the following:
-   + Choose one or more datashares that you want to authorize\.
+   + Choose one or more consumer clusters that you want to authorize\.
 The Authorize data consumers page appears\.
 Then choose **Authorize**\.

+     If you chose **Publish to AWS Glue Data Catalog** when creating the datashare, you can only grant authorization of the datashare to a Lake Formation account\.

      For AWS Data Exchange datashare, you can only authorize one datashare at a time\.

      When you authorize an AWS Data Exchange datashare, you are sharing the datashare with the AWS Data Exchange service and allowing AWS Data Exchange to manage access to the datashare on your behalf\.
 AWS Data Exchange allows access to consumers by adding consumer accounts as data consumers to the AWS Data Exchange datashare when they subscribe to the products\.
 AWS Data Exchange doesn't have read access to the datashare\.
-   + Choose one or more datashares that you want to remove authorization\.
-The Remove authorization page appears\.
+   + Choose one or more consumer clusters that you want to remove authorization from\.
 Then choose **Remove authorization**\.

 After data consumers are authorized, they can access datashare objects and create a consumer database to query the data\.